happybeing/safenetwork-gitportal/README.md

 # Decentralised GUI for git on Safe Network

+This project aims to provide an independent and potentially 'unhosted' git portal, and ultimately a full featured alternative to github and other third party code repository hosting services.

+Though Safe Network is the focus of development, this project can easily be adapted to work on other peer-to-peer (p2p) storage systems such as IPFS or DAT, or deployed to cloud storage and even static web hosting.

-**STATUS:** under discussion - comments and contributions are welcome
+**STATUS:** building proof of concept - comments and contributions are welcome

-# Safe-git UI - Vision
+# Safe Network Git Portal - Vision
+The essence is a github like web UI which runs locally, so not a federated or server side application, but one which runs in the browser as a static HTML web app.

-The direction is to provide a github like web UI which runs locally and provides a decenralised github like experience based on Safe Network storage.
-Safe Network is a secure, anonymous, decentralised storage and applications platform (see [safenetwork.tech](https://safenetwork.tech)).
+The aim is to deliver a fully decenralised github like experience based on Safe Network storage, or a similar p2p infrastructure, although as a static HTML app it can be deployed on any storage which can serve HTML to a modern browser.

+The benefits of targeting Safe Network are many, but in short it is a secure, anonymous, decentralised storage and communications platform (see [safenetwork.tech](https://safenetwork.tech)).

+Here's the diagram that kicked of this project on Sunday 19th October 2020 (after a couple of years thinking).
+This gives a flavour, but has been superceeded with a proposed solution and architecture, see below.

 <img src="./diagrams/past-and-future.png" alt="contrasting git with github and git with Safe architectures">

 ## github/gitlab/gitea like GUI
-Possibly a Tauri based Rust backend with web frontend, e.g. using Svelte:
-* operates on a local repo:
+* operates on a local git repo
-	* spawns git commands
+* includes git functionality
-	* a new `gitex` CLI to create issues, comments etc (e.g. stored in  ``.gitex``)
-	* data for extas held in the repo (e.g. ``issues.json`` and ``issues/issue-001.json``, or perhaps in RDF/turtle)
+* adds issues tracking in local and remotes (and later pull requests)
-* `git push/pull` remotes on Safe (e.g. via FUSE mounted Safe filesyste)
+* `git push/pull` remotes (e.g. on Safe via FUSE mounted Safe filesystem)
+* web UI for public viewing of remotes, and issue creation (as static HTML hosted on Safe)
+* ability for anyone to submit issues and comments via the web UI
-* cross platform GUI: Windows, MacOS and Linux (e.g. using [Tauri](https://tauri.studio))
+* a native cross platform client for Windows, MacOS and Linux (e.g. using [Tauri](https://tauri.studio))
-* cross platform terminal UI: Windows, MacOS and Linux (e.g. using [tui-rs](https://github.com/fdehau/tui-rs))
+* a cross platform terminal UI: Windows, MacOS and Linux (e.g. using [git-bug](https://github.com/MichaelMure/git-bug))
-* web UI for mobile (e.g. static HTML hosted on Safe Network)

 # Discussions to Have

 ## Existing git UIs